-Paper Planes was produced by Arenamedia (NSW) and written and directed by Robert Connolly (The Bank, Three Dollars, Balibo and producer/director of The Turning).
+Paper Planes was produced by Arenamedia (NSW) and written and directed by Robert Connolly (The Bank,Three Dollars, Balibo and producer/director of The Turning).
 The film was launched at the 2014 Melbourne International Film Festival with a wider release scheduled for January 2015 through Village Roadshow, including in 3D.

 We first committed to an investment for the film in August 2011 (\$150,000 equity investment and a \$50,000 advance against education rights in the film).
 The film secured its Screen Australia financing in June 2013 and commenced production in Western Australia in early October 2013.
-"Robert Connolly's latest is unabashedly a film for and about kids, though parents dragged along will find its simple charms hard to resist....
-Every box is ticked in this feel-good effort that is aimed like a perfectly folded dart at its target audience without ever making the mistake of talking down to them."
-KARL QUINN, SYDNEY MORNING HERALD, 10 AUGUST 2014

-"The story-telling & the young cast are superb & I know our audience will be on the edge of their chairs as they are taken through the fastpaced action.
+"The story-telling & the young cast are superb & I know our audience will be on the edge of their chairs as they are taken through the fast-paced action.
 Increasingly we see that kids are demanding content with a strong episodic spine and Nowhere Boys certainly satisfies that need."